 - Allow the toffee to set for a couple of minutes.
 You will notice that the longer it sits, the harder it will become.
 You want to "score" (see post for definition) the candy before it completely sets so don't waste too much time letting it cool.

 - Let the toffee sit for an additional 15-20 minutes to completely cool.

 - It should be easy at this point to break the scored candy pieces off.

-- Melt non-dairy chocolate chips and dip each piece into the chocolate.
+- Dip each piece into the melted chocolate.
 Allow to set on a piece of parchment paper either on the kitchen countertop or if you are impatient like I am, place in freezer for several minutes.